heikovoegeli/ETHZ_EC_Winx64/README.md

 |https://github.com/google/rekall/releases/download/v1.3.1/winpmem_1.6.2.exe | winpmem_1_6_2.exe | ETHZ_EC_winpmem_1_6_2.exe |
 |https://f001.backblazeb2.com/file/EricZimmermanTools/AmcacheParser.zip | AmcacheParser.exe | ETHZ_EC_AmcacheParser.exe |

+**The name of winpmem does not only get the prefix "ETHZ_EC" but also changes the . to _ in the version range!**

 The renaming of the 3rd party tool makes them easier to distinguish while they run and leave traces in the collected data.

 After downloading, extracting, moving/renaming the 3rd party tools the content of the subfolder `.\ETHZ_EC_Winx64\Tools` should look like this: